pashakun/kaibatsu/README.md

 Using Arduino-type microcontroller with an atmospheric pressure sensor and a Bluetoosh Low Energy module to track elevation above sea level.

 ## Abstract
-Got the idea for this when the family decided to move to the short.
-This is Japan, so tsunami's are a thing.
+Got the idea for this when the family decided to move to the shore.
+This is Japan, so tsunamis are a thing.
 Figured it would be nice to know your elevation above sea level at all times.
-Sure, there is an for that, but I wanted something that gives an ambient awareness at all times.
-After a while you have an mental map of topography.
+Sure, there is an app for that, but I wanted something that gives an ambient awareness at all times.
+After a while you generate a mental map of local topography.

 ## Hardware